Luis-Licea/dotfiles/README.md

 dotfiles checkout
 ```

-View tracked files and changes that need to be commited:
+View tracked files and changes that need to be committed:
 ```bash
 dotfilesui
 ```